DongChoi/jobly-express/readme.md

 - PostgreSQL
 - Jest

 _This application was created for an exercise as part of the curriculum by [Rithm School](https://www.rithmschool.com/).
-The front end was later created as a separate exericsed [here](https://github.com/robynlgy/react-jobly).
+The front end was later created as a separate exercise [here](https://github.com/robynlgy/react-jobly).
 Pair programmed with [Andrew Choi](https://github.com/DongChoi)._

 To run this: